-17.1.
-Cooperation with EU institutions/groups
+3.17 Cooperation with EU institutions/groups

-BEREC has always had a fruitful cooperation with all EU institutions (Commission, EP and Council).
+BEREC has always had a fruitful cooperation with all EU institutions (Commission, Council and EP).
 In 2016 the continuation of this fruitful cooperation with the EU institutions will be a key factor and of crucial importance for a successful review of the legal framework of the electronic communications sector.

-Against this background BEREC will continue to provide its expert view by means of advice and Opinions on draft decisions, recommendations and guidelines by the European Commission, but also on any other issues within the scope of BEREC's competence that might arise.
+Against this background BEREC will continue to provide its expert view by means of advice and opinions on draft decisions, recommendations and guidelines by the European Commission, but also on any other issues within the scope of BEREC's competence that might arise.

 In addition, BEREC will also be in close contact with the Council and the European Parliament to exchange ideas and to share the experience which NRAs have made in regulating the sector.

-Finally, BEREC will ensure a continuous (ad-hoc) dialogue with other European bodies and groups such as ENISA, ERGP, ERGA, ERP and the ECN with a particular view to interfaces regarding the framework review.
+Finally, BEREC will ensure a continuous (ad-hoc) dialogue with other European bodies and groups such as ENISA, ERGP, ERGA, ERP and the ECN with a particular view to interfaces regarding the Framework Review.

-18. International Cooperation
+3.18 International Cooperation

-Acknowledging the increasing importance of international cooperation on common issues such as inter alia Net Neutrality and "Machine-to-Machine Communication"/Internet of Things, BEREC will continue within the limits of the mandate active international exchange of views.
+Acknowledging the increasing importance of international cooperation on common issues such as inter alia Net Neutrality and M2M communication/Internet of Things, BEREC will continue within the limits of the mandate active international exchange of views.

-This will include in line with the BEREC Regulation cooperation with international regulatory authorities such as the FCC as well as regional regulatory networks (EMERG, Regulatel and EaPeReg).
-As mentioned in the Joint 4-lateral Summit Declaration of 2 July 2015 the participants committed themselves to undertake all efforts with a view of keeping this high level regulatory dialogue through future joint Summits.
-If this is confirmed, BEREC would join such a 4-lateral Summit in 2016.
+This will include, in line with the BEREC Regulation, cooperation with international regulatory authorities such as the FCC as well as regional regulatory networks (EMERG, Regulatel and EaPeReg).
+As mentioned in the Joint 4-lateral Summit Declaration of 2nd July 2015 the participants committed themselves to undertake all efforts with a view of keeping this high level regulatory dialogue through future joint summits.
+If this is confirmed, BEREC would join such a 4-lateral summit in 2016.